-The last Diwali was special, like every other Diwali.
+It was a special vacation, like every other Diwali.
 And then, it was a bit extra special, because it was to be my last Diwali with my parents and my brother – the next one would be after I got married, to be celebrated with my in-laws.
-It felt extra special – as if, this one time, it was less about Diwali, and more about me.
+It was as if, this one time, it was less about Diwali, and more about me.

 My brother was by my side all the time.
 We made wreaths of marigold together, while dad hung them at every door.
-Did my brother always do that, or did he wake up late and crib about it?
+Even these simple moments felt surreal, somehow.
+Did my brother always do all this work, or did he wake up late and crib about it?
 He even sat by my side for some time while I made the rangoli, and then made me wear a saree for the Pooja.
 It’s our last Diwali together, he insisted, the least you can do is wear something nice!

 Shiva, the little boy who helps Mom in the house, also played his part.
 Don’t soil your hands Didi.
 It’s too heavy for you Didi.
 Leave this, I will do it, Didi.
 Leave that too, I will do it.
 Wait, let me fill up the colours in this design.
 You just go sit inside, there are too many mosquitoes here.
 I will do everything, Didi.
 Was I always such a princess?
 Maybe Mom won’t really miss me after all, Shiva will do everything for her.